Roasted Marinated Whole King Crab

 Grill the halves and the shell over a hot fire until outer shells are bright red and meat in the largest sections is opaque, about 3 to 4 minutes per side.

-Strain vegetables out of marinade and combine with the butter in a saucepan.
+Strain herbs & vegetables out of marinade and combine with the butter in a saucepan.
 Simmer for 5 minutes and season to taste.
 Serve in small bowls as a dipping sauce for the crab.